-National shuttler Lee Zii Jia made Malaysians proud over the weekend after defeating world number two player Viktor Axelsen from Denmark in the 2021 All England Open Badminton Championships final
+National shuttler Lee Zii Jia made Malaysians proud after defeating world number two player Viktor Axelsen and emerging number one in the All England Open Badminton Championships this year

-Not to mention, the 22-year-old also defeated the current world number one, Kento Momota from Japan, in straight sets in the quarter finals, and also Dutch player Mark Caljouw in the semis.
+Impressively, the 23-year-old also defeated world number one, Kento Momota from Japan, in straight sets in the quarter finals and Dutch player Mark Caljouw in the semis to earn the title.

 With Lee quickly becoming a Malaysian household name, here are some things you should know about him:

 A true-blue Malaysian, Lee was born on 29 March 1998 in Alor Setar.

 He attended SJK(C) Keat Hwa (H) and even in primary school, Lee already showed great talent for badminton.

 2. He started playing badminton at the age of six